feathersui/feathersui-website/learn/as3-starling/anchor-layout.md

 ---
-title: Using AnchorLayout in Feathers containers (Starling version)
+title: Using AnchorLayout in Feathers containers (AS3/Starling version)
 layout: "docs.html"
 sidebarTitle: AnchorLayout
 ---